outfoxxed/hy3/README.md

 <video width="640" height="360" controls="controls" src="https://user-images.githubusercontent.com/83010835/255322916-85ae8196-8b12-4e15-b060-9872db10839f.mp4"></video>

 ### Stability
-hy3 always tracks the latest (git) version of hyprland.
-It likely will not work when built against a given stable hyprland release, however it will probably work within a few commits of the latest hyprland version.
-Please ping `@outfoxxed:outfoxxed.me` in the [matrix room](https://matrix.to/#/#hy3-general:outfoxxed.me) or make an issue if hy3 does not build or function against the latest hyprland commit.
+hy3 has a tagged release for each hyprland update, and master tracks hyprland's main branch.
+If you are running a release version of hyprland then use the matching tagged hy3 version.
+If you are running an untagged hyprland release then use the `master` branch of hy3.

-Commits are tested for obvious crashes before pushing and usually fine, however you may occasionally find a bug.
+Commits are tested before pushing and will build against the hyprland release **in the flake.lock file**.
+There may be a mismatch with hyprland's main branch.
+If hy3 fails to build against hyprland's main branch please make an issue or ping me in the [hy3 matrix room](https://matrix.to/#/#hy3-support:outfoxxed.me).

+Tagged hy3 versions are always checked against the corrosponding hyprland tag.

 If you encounter any bugs, please report them in the issue tracker.